bertieucbs/aws-kendra-metadata/README.md

-# Amazon S3 document metadata
+# Amazon S3 document metadata tutorial

 ## What you'll learn in this tutorial: